The Institute for Cognitive Prosthetics

 Dr. Cole is the author of more than 100 papers and presentations at scientific and professional meetings in North America, Great Britain, Europe, and Australia.
-He is currently also a Visiting Scholar at the University of Pennsylvania\s Organization Dynamics program, where he is exploring issues of the diffusion of technological innovation in healthcare.
+He was A Visiting Scholar at the University of Pennsylvania\s Organization Dynamics program, for the 2012/2013 academic year where he was exploring issues of the diffusion of technological innovation in healthcare.

 The mission of the Institute for Cognitive Prosthetics is to design and develop technology that will help people with cognitive disabilities from brain injury in their everyday lives.
 People with cognitive disabilities are unable to self-sufficiently perform at least some everyday activities; that is the meaning of disability.
 Computer science has some powerful people-centered techniques for designing software tools that help people perform their activities.
 These techniques involve substantial interaction with the people who use the technology.
 We use these techniques in studying people with a disability, their priorities, their families, and their therapists.

 In the early 1990s, we discovered that computer technology could build powerful therapy tools for cognitive rehabilitation therapists.
 Therapists using these tools with their patients were able to help them make rapid gains in their functioning.